shaik1002/biggitlabbomb/doc/ci/runners/configure_runners.md

 1. Select **Settings > CI/CD**.
 1. Expand **Runners**.
 1. To the right of the runner you want to edit, select **Edit** (**{pencil}**).
 1. In the **Maximum job timeout** field, enter a value in seconds.
-The minimum value is 600 seconds (10 minutes).
+The minimum amount is 600 seconds (10 minutes).
 If not defined, the [job timeout for the project](../pipelines/settings.md#set-a-limit-for-how-long-jobs-can-run) is used instead.
 1. Select **Save changes**.

 ## How maximum job timeout works